DariaKnyazeva/python-awesome-corporate/README.md

 Packages that do process, procedure and/or business tasks management.

 * <a href="https://github.com/viewflow/viewflow">django-viewflow</a> - reusable workflow library for Django.
-Expresses people collaboration with the code as easy as in words and pictures.
+Expresses people collaboration in the code as easy as in words and pictures.
 * <a href="https://github.com/carlio/django-flows/">django-flows</a> django-flows keeps state and position in complicated flows of logic, allowing optional branches and complicated paths through a series of individual user actions.
 * <a href="https://github.com/kmmbvnr/django-fsm/">django-fsm</a> - Django friendly finite state machine support